 - By default, Java setup installs it in C:\Program Files\Java\jre1.8.0_231

 - Restart LibreOffice and perform the task which gave you the error.
 You should not be receiving the error anymore.

 - Verify from Tools -> Options -> Advanced that LibreOffice detected the Java runtime correctly.

 Linux, Ubuntu, RHEL, Fedora

-- If you are running Ubuntu, open terminal (CTRL+ALT+T) and run below commands:
+- If you are running Ubuntu, open the terminal (CTRL+ALT+T) and run the below commands:

 sudo apt install default-jre

 sudo apt install libreoffice-java-common

 sudo dnf install default-jre libreoffice-java-common